bstarika/Javascript-Projects/README.md

 Utilized various methods () including alert(), write(), etc.

-Accessed console w/ console.log() method
+Accessed console w/ console.log() method / debug code

 Coded with keywords "this" and "new" in an object constructor.